 International Committee Meeting (ICM)

 Our highest decision making body is the International Committee Meeting (ICM), our general assembly, consisting of delegates from our branches, who decide on the path of SCI.
 It happens once a year, usually in December, and it takes decisions for the whole movement.

 International Executive Committee (IEC)

 The IEC is the international board of SCI, responsible for its management and making sure that any decision agreed upon by ICM is accomplished.
-They are the responsibility and duty to make decision between ICM’s, as well as monitoring SCI’s progress in it’s strategic plan.
+They have the responsibility and duty to take decisions between ICMs, as well as monitoring SCI’s progress in its strategic plan.
 The IEC is also responsible for overseeing the international budget.

 International Secretariat (IS)